openequella/openequella.github.io/community/communitygovernance.md

 A PMC chair or vice-chair can be removed at any time, with or without cause, by a vote of no confidence comprising a simple majority of active PMC members.

+A PMC chair, PMC vice-chair or the entire PMC can be removed by the Apereo Board with or without cause by a vote of no confidence.

 ## Voting
 In general, voting is by lazy consensus: